TommySarkissian/Tom-File-Encryption-Decryption/README.md

 # .tom File Encryption and Decryption

-This project provides functionality to securely encrypt and decrypt `.tom` files using AES-256-CBC and RSA encryption.
-It transforms Base64 encoding into emoji for unique obfuscation, ensuring secure data handling.
+This project provides functionality to encrypt securely and decrypt `.tom` files using AES-256-CBC and RSA encryption.
+It transforms Base64 encoding into emojis for unique obfuscation, ensuring secure data handling.

 ## Features